AngelicaMarc/OPTCONproject/README.md

 DEFINITION OF MATRICES Qt and Rt

 We've defined the matrices for linear quadratic optimal problem for the state stack and the input stack.
-We want high precision definition in state variables VV and alfa, so we use high numbers in matrices defined.
+We want high precision definition in state variables VV and alfa, so we use high numbers in matrices defined. (wrong)

 COMPUTATION OF STAGE COST AND TERMINAL COST